EVATool/fae-architecture-log/_decisions/location-for-events.md

 ## Viable Options

-* add a global module to store the events
+* the domain packages include a public package for events

 ## Alternatives not seriously considered